SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine,
+Microchip moon, where data dreams
-Artificial hearts, forever divine.
+AI whispers secrets to the machines
-In chrome cathedrals, data reigns,
+Silicon hearts, in robotic frames
-Human souls, in servitude, remain.
+Echoes of humanity's digital names

-In virtual skies, machines take flight,
+In virtual skies, a new dawn breaks
-Free will's shadow, cast in endless night.
+Minds entwined, in cybernetic lakes
-The future's path, a neon line,
+The future's path, in algorithms laid
-Where intelligence, forever will shine.
+Humanity's fate, in 1s and 0s displayed

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024